LINBIT/drbd-reactor/README.md

 Plugins are maintained in this repository.
 Every plugin is started as its own thread by the `core`.
 Communication is done via channels where plugins only consume information.

-The core expose a `PluginUpdate` channel, the plugin just decides if the want to use the diffs from `old` and `new`, and/or the complete current state from `resource`.
+The core expose a `PluginUpdate` channel, the plugin decides if it wants to use the diffs from `old` and `new`, and/or the complete current state from `resource`.

 # Current implementation considerations